urcs-sync/Montage/README.md

 currently using this API in this repo.

 The two sets of API share the same semantics as described in the paper, and is subject to further adjustments as we apply it to more applications.
-We will consier releasing documentations on the API once they become stable.
+We will consider releasing documentations on the API once they become stable.

 ### 2.4.
 Different Mount Point